cornucopia-rs/cornucopia/README.md

 * no quantifier results in `T`
 * `*` results in `Vec<T>`
 * `?` results in `Option<T>`

+Note that explicit returns marks a columns as nullable with `?`, while the `?` quantifier acts on the whole row.

 ### Transactions
 Cornucopia actually generates two versions of your queries, one that accepts a regular client (located inside the `queries`), while the other version accepts a transaction (located inside the `transactions`).